 Figure 10.4 shows the age-specific unemployment rate by rural and urban areas.
-The unemployment rate was higher in rural than in urban areas in all age groups except age groups 15-19 and 20-24 where it was higher in urban areas at 38.0 and 33.8 respectively
+Unemployment rate was higher in rural than in urban areas in males than females in all age groups, except age groups 20-24, 40-44 and 65-69.

-Figure 10.4: Age-Specific Unemployment Rate by Rural/Urban, Zambia 2019
+Figure 10.4: Age-Specific Unemployment Rate (Percent) by Rural/Urban, Zambia 2019

 Figure 10.5 shows age-specific unemployment rate by sex.
-Unemployment rate was higher among males than females at all age group except age groups 20-24, 40-44 and 65-69.
+Unemployment rate was higher among